JoubertLacerda/MonthsQueue/README.md

 # MonthsQueue
-Simple program displaying the use of the QUEUE&lt;T>
+Simple program displaying the use and basic knowledge of the QUEUE&lt;T>